\

 More information on this info day can be found here.

-In order to dedicate more time to the Q&A part, presentations of the 2026 call topics will be uploaded on the website in the coming weeks and should be watched prior to the info day.
+In order to dedicate more time to the Q&A part, presentations of the 2026 call topics will be uploaded on the website and should be watched prior to the info day.
 You can send your questions in advance via Sli.do by using #CL2Infoday, so that the questions can be answered fully and in priority during the live event.

-In addition to the info day, a matchmaking event for Cluster 2 is planned in late May/beginning of June 2026 in Paris, France.
+In addition to the info day, a brokerage event for Cluster 2 is planned on 1-2 June 2026 in Paris, France.
 This on-site only event will include an information session, pitch presentations of consortia in preparation, as well as the opportunity for bilateral meetings with partners interested in the same topics for the 2026 calls.
-More information will be available in the coming months.
+More information will be available in soon.
 The Net4Society matchmaking community platform remains always open.

 We offer news and event updates, covering all domains and topics of Horizon Europe, Digital Europe & EDF (and occasionally, for ongoing projects, Horizon 2020).